ecodynlab/GALUP/Modules 2/module2.md

 ([Source](https://developers.google.com/earth-engine/tutorials/community/modis-ndvi-time-series-animation))<br>

-- Directional change.
-E.g Urban development/growth direction: Needs high spatial resolution imagery, generally involving at least one band that can track vegetation (e.g. NIR)
+- Directional change: e.g, Conversion of agriculture to urban: Needs high spatial resolution imagery, generally involving at least one band that can track vegetation (e.g. NIR)
-- Cyclic change, for example crop or grassland phenology: Needs high temporal resolution imagery so changes around critical growth stages can be captured, typically also using a vegetation tracking band (NIR),
+- Cyclic change: e.g., Crop or grassland phenology: Needs high temporal resolution imagery so changes around critical growth stages can be captured, typically also using a vegetation tracking band (NIR),
-- Multidirectional change.
-E.g. Deforestation and forest regeneration: Needs moderate spatial and temporal resolution depending upon the magnitude of change.
+- Multidirectional change: e.g., Deforestation folowed by forest regeneration: Needs moderate spatial and temporal resolution depending upon the magnitude of change.
 Having calendar-date imagery is useful when change needs to be traked across multiple years.
-- Between class changes.
-E.g. forest to agriculture conversion: Typically needs high spatial and temporal resolution to be able to tell different growth stages apart,
+- Between class changes: e.g., Forest to agriculture conversion: Typically needs high spatial and temporal resolution to be able to tell different growth stages apart,
-- Within-class changes.
-E.g. change in vegetation index values: Typically needs high spectral resolution to be able to tell different vegetation types apart
+- Within-class changes: e.g., Seasonal change in dominant grass species: Typically needs high spectral resolution to be able to tell different vegetation types apart

 **Change Detection answers the questions;**
 - How much and what kind of change has occurred?